awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 In this section, you create a `kubeconfig` file for your cluster\.
 The code block in the procedure below shows the `kubeconfig` elements to add to your configuration\.
 If you have an existing configuration and you are comfortable working with `kubeconfig` files, you can merge these elements into your existing setup\.
 Be sure to replace the *<endpoint\-url>* value with the full endpoint URL \(for example, *https://API\_SERVER\_ENDPOINT\.yl4\.us\-west\-2\.eks\.amazonaws\.com*\) that was created for your cluster, replace the *<base64\-encoded\-ca\-cert>* with the `certificateAuthority.data` value you retrieved earlier, and replace the *<cluster\-name>* with your cluster name\.

-Amazon EKS uses the [Heptio Authenticator](https://github.com/heptio/authenticator) with kubectl for cluster authentication, which uses the same default AWS credential provider chain as the AWS CLI and AWS SDKs\.
-If you have installed the AWS CLI on your system, then by default the Heptio authenticator will use the same credentials that are returned with the following command:
+Amazon EKS uses the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) with kubectl for cluster authentication, which uses the same default AWS credential provider chain as the AWS CLI and AWS SDKs\.
+If you have installed the AWS CLI on your system, then by default the AWS IAM Authenticator for Kubernetes will use the same credentials that are returned with the following command:

 ```
 aws sts get-caller-identity